Post Updated Aug 2019

 -You may want to ask what sort of training they do and what their policy is around deep cleaning for vacation rentals.
 My local Boulder team rotates deep cleaning rooms of the home depending on the week of the month so the home is not just surface cleaned.
 My team lead leaves a laminated sheet in the homes and makes the cleaners sign it with a dry erase pen next to what they did and send a photo along with photos of the home after each clean.
 She really cracks the whip and I love it!
 Here’s the sheet they use.

 Whether they want to come to the home to give a quote or can do so over the phone:

 -Make sure they understand you need a set price for every time.
 Sometimes it will be barely used and other times more dirty.
 They need an average price that works for them.

 -This price needs to include laundry.
-I don’t care if they do it at the property, take it home or at a laundromat, but it is their responsibility and I don’t want items mixed with other homes or left running in the dryer.
-It needs to be folded and put away.
+I don’t care if they do it at the property, take it home or at a laundromat, but it is their responsibility and I don’t want items mixed with other homes (unless it is a luxury home, the items can be left going in the dryer).
 There always needs to be enough towels left in the home for the amount of maximum guests.
 If there is an air mattress or pull out couch, there needs to be bedding there for that just in case. (*I recommend my clients have 3 sets of sheets per bed and towels for the home, just in case the cleaners get backed up on laundry.)

 Depending on where you hire the person from, they may require more or less training.